 We started with a main floor that had a very chunky layout.
 It felt like a maze walking through dark, narrow hallways, and the kitchen consisted of one small wall of cabinetry and an island.
 Storage was lacking and the view of the lake outside of the bay window was being completely ignored.

-Moving the sink to the bay window turned the house’s focus to the lake outside.
+Moving the sink to the bay window turned the house’s focus to the lake outside at the same time we also added awnings with the help from outdoor awnings Melbourne, to protect the window frames from the rain.
 I enlarged & shifted the opening to center on the living room to make the house feel more open and to allow more light in.
 By bringing the wall to the left of the sink forward some I was able to create a dedicated dining space attached to the living room.

 It took some convincing on my behalf to get my client to agree to the black on black island and he loved it.
 It grounds the kitchen and I love the grain of the oak peaking through the paint.